 We are running at vastly reduced capacity and running shows at a financial loss.
 Our front of house managers will already be working hard with cleaning and managing audience spacing.
 We don’t have the resources at the moment to accept complicated tech requests.
 So lighting will be provided but please no technical cues unless you are bringing your own experienced tech to help out.

 We need to keep everything super tidy and clean.
-So there will be no storage for things anymore and everything for your show should be taken away at the end of the night.
+So there will be no overnight storage for things anymore and everything for your show should be taken away at the end of the night.
 Anything left in the venue will be recycled at the end of the night with no exceptions.

-We’ll be cleaning the venue before and after each show, including all surfaces, but please clean any props or anything else you bring for your show.
+Please clean any props or anything else you bring for your show.

 After the show and in the pub the rule of six still legally applies to performers and audience and we can’t make exceptions to performers.